Which place is cheaper, Chicago or Austin?

 Shopping is a popular activity when visiting Austin.
 There are a number of local boutiques around town where you can enjoy shopping.

 Austin is a nice destination for couples.
 Young couples will enjoy the city for its lively nightlife, fun music scene, and youthful vibe.
+There are also many outdoor areas where you can hike or explore.
+The restaurant scene is among the best as well.

 Chicago makes for a fun place to visit for a couple.
 Couples will enjoy exploring the city's vibrant theater scene and diverse neighborhoods.
+There are many varied restaurants and entertainment options that make for a great date night.
+There are also sporting events, parks, and gardens where couples can explore.

 It's common for backpackers to visit Chicago.
 The city doesn't have a huge backpacker vibe, but it does have a number of hostels that help keep costs in check.